ase2022/ase22PILAR/README.md

 The data in FixedParameter folder and Logent_0.01.xlsx contains is also used for Section 5.2 accuracy part.
 Highest Accuracy.xlsx presents the summary for accuracy part.

+### Others

+Parameters.xlsx presents the default parameters used in different datasets for AEL, Drain, IPLoM, LenMa, Logram and Spell

 ## Source code for PILAR

 SourceCode contains the code for PILAR <br />